Spondylolysis (Back Stress Fracture)

 What is Spondylolysis?

-A spondylolysis in a child or adolescent most commonly results from a defect or stress fracture in the pars interarticularis of the vertebra.
+A spondylolysis in a child or adolescent most commonly results from a defect or stress fracture in the vertebra’s pars interarticularis.
 The pars interarticularis is the part of the vertebra between the superior and inferior facets.

 Approximately 90-95% of cases of spondylolysis occur at the L5 vertebral level.
 The stress lesion usually wholly heals.
-In about 25% of cases where fracture nonunion occurs, a fibrous mesh connective tissue is laid down rather than bone.
+In about 25% of nonunion fracture cases, a fibrous mesh connective tissue is laid down rather than bone.

 Spondylolysis classifications include dysplasic (congenital – born with, e.g. spina bifida occulta), isthmic (stress fracture from sport), degenerative (older adults – arthritis-related), or traumatic.
 The majority are isthmic.

 If your spondylolysis deteriorates, the vertebral body may slip forwards.
-It is known as spondylolisthesis.
-This slippage occurs in about 50% of cases.
+This vertebrae slippage occurs in about 50% of cases and is known as spondylolisthesis.
 A spondylolisthesis is more common in individuals with bilateral spondylolysis, mechanical instability and females.
 (Spinelli and Rainville., 2008)

 Spondylolysis sufferers usually report: